 The last method we will go over is “liquid immersion cooling” system.
 This method actually has severs submerged into a liquid coolant which cools the components down.
 GRC has patented this method of cooling technology.

-Besides Microsoft’s underwater data center, “Project Natick,” and Iceland’s concept data skyscraper in the middle ice in the middle of an ice field, there hasn’t been many advancements in the data center cooling world.
+Besides Microsoft’s underwater data center, “Project Natick,” and Iceland’s concept data skyscraper in the middle of an ice field, there hasn’t been many advancements in the data center cooling world.

 Many data centers are still using traditional air-based systems.
 We may never get to store our important data in an underwater data center or a skyscraper tower in the middle of Iceland, but GRC’s Cooling solution is groundbreaking and can offer efficiency improvements compared to the traditional air-based technology.
 We have a patented liquid immersion cooling technology called ELECTROSAFE™ that breaks through the limitations of other methods to deliver a dramatic improvement in data center performance and economics.